Aym-brz/projetIA/README.md

 - Simulates a double pendulum on a rail in Gazebo.
 - Uses ROS 2 for interfacing sensor data and controlling the pendulum.
--Reinforcement learning setup using Gymnasium-compatible environments.
+- Reinforcement learning setup using Gymnasium-compatible environments.
--Dynamic control, data publishing, and state monitoring nodes.
+- Dynamic control, data publishing, and state monitoring nodes.

 ## Prerequisites
 This project has been developped under Ubuntu 24.04 LTS.
 We didn't manage to make Gazebo work in WSL.

 Requires Python 3.12

-Before running the project, ensure you have python 3 installed, as well as:
+Before running the project, ensure you the following installed.
 1. **ROS 2** (version jazzy)
 2. **Gazebo** (version harmonic)
 3. **ros-gz bridge**